nerwuuus/nerwuuus/README.md

 - Conditional formatting for status indicators
 - Automated calculations for SLA tracking

-### ⏱️ `sql-employee-time-db`
+### ⏱️ `ess-time-registration`
-A [database created](https://github.com/nerwuuus/sql-employee-time-db) to manage and analyse employee time registration data.
+This is the first and **no longer used** version of a database created to manage and analyse employee time registration data.
+It consists of staging and production tables.
 Highlights:
 - Data extraction and transformation via SQL
 - Automation of reporting tasks using PowerShell